On the phase diagram of the multiscale mean-field spin-glass: Results

 The annealed condition \eqref{cond:ann}, namely when all the couplings $(\gamma_{\ell})_{\ell\leq r }$ are weak, implies that all the $\ell$-averages of the overlap are zero \eqref{zerooveralp}, and thus all the mass of the Parisi measure is concentrated at $0$.
-Conversely, if the interactions are strong enough, this is no longer true.
-This property can be formulated in terms of a sufficient condition for the distribution $\mu^*$, where the infimum of $\mathcal{P}$ is attained, to have at least $r$ distinguished atoms.
-Specifically, the (finite or infinite) sequence $x^*$, associated to $\mu^*$, must have at least $r$ distinguished values.
+Conversely, if the interactions are strong enough, this is no longer true. {In particular we provide a sufficient strong coupling condition such that the distribution $\mu^*$, where the infimum of $\mathcal{P}$ is attained, has at least $r$ distinguished atoms.} Specifically, the (finite or infinite) sequence $x^*$, associated to $\mu^*$, must have at least $r$ distinguished values.
 In this sense, the model must have at least $r$ levels of replica symmetry breaking.